Trump seeks to bar personal conduct claims from Trump University trial

 Students at Trump University claim they were defrauded by its real estate seminars.

 Trump, the Republican nominee for president, has faced allegations from women that he inappropriately touched them.
-Trump has denied those accusations.
+Trump denied those accusations.

 In a court filing late on Thursday, attorneys for Trump said evidence and statements from the election campaign should be barred from trial because they could unfairly prejudice the jury.
 The trial is set to begin on Nov.
 28.

 Evidence including Trump's campaign speeches, tweets, his tax issues and controversy over his personal charity should not be considered by jurors, the filing said.
+All audio and video recordings publicized during the campaign should also be barred, the filing said, along with evidence about Trump's beauty pageants, casinos and corporate bankruptcies.

 "Before trial begins in this case, prospective members of the jury will have the opportunity to cast their vote for president," Trump's lawyers wrote.
 "It is in the ballot box where they are free to judge Mr. Trump based on all this and more."